daviderestivo/dotfiles/README.md

 # dotfiles

 This repo collects my personal dotfiles for macOS.
 These dotfiles can be used on GNU/Linux as well with some minor changes:

 - .bashrc
 - .bash_profile
 - .tmux.conf
 - mc.ext
+- mc ini file

 In addition you can find some very simple tmuxinator config files: